P-p-H-d/mlib/README.md

 * in debug mode, the contracts of the function are checked, ensuring that the data are not corrupted.
 * very few casts are used within the library.
-Still the library can be used with the greatest level of warnings by the compiler without any aliasing warning.
+Still the library can be used with the greatest level of warnings by a C compiler without any aliasing warning.
 * the genericity is not done directly by macro, but indirectly by making them define inline functions with the proper prototypes: this allows